thysultan/wam.js/README.md

 ## Compress

 Creates a middleware that provides on the fly(non cached) compression for example for json requests.
-If you want to server static content use `Static` instead since it uses caching and streaming that is faster to first byte and async.
+If you wanted to serve static content use `Static` instead.

 ```javascript
 app.use(app.compress());